Dog Groomer Salary

 Commission vs. Wage

 As a dog groomer, you will come across two different pay structures and it is important to understand each's benefits.
 U.S. grooming salons have traditionally used a commissioned pay structure.
 These businesses pay their dog groomers a commission per dog they complete.
 The commission usually ranges from 30% to 60%, with the average being around 50%.

 The percentage of the commission alone doesn’t determine how much you will make.
 There are some salons paying out 30% commissions and their groomers are making $15 per hour, whereas, another salon pays 50% and their groomers are making $12 per hour.
 Other factors include: the average groom cost, how long each groom takes, and if you bath your own dogs.

 The second structure, which is becoming more popular with grooming salons, pays a stable wage to their dog groomers.
 At these salons, the average dog groomer salary is usually based on speed and efficiency.
 Such a pay structure is usually found at salons that have higher capacitie.
 Because of this, they are more interested in having stable dog groomers and they can afford to pay you even on slower days.
 The benefit to you is a stable, consistent income that doesn’t fluctuate based on seasonality.

 How to Become A Dog Groomer

 If you would like to become a dog groomer, the best place to start is by attending a dog grooming school.
 The benefits of this include the ability to receive comprehensive, hands-on education, and a certificate that is recognized in your industry.
 Most hands-on schools also help with job placement and already have a network of businesses that hire their graduates.
-If you’d like to learn more about how to become a dog groomer, give us a call at (636)489-5356 or schedule a school visit online!
+If you’d like to learn more about how to become a dog groomer, give us a call at (636)489-5356 to schedule a school visit!